Conventional Routing VS Attribute Routing

 }

-The second Route attribute at the top of controller sets the default value for an action method.
+The second Route attribute at the top of the controller sets the default value for an action method.

 Yes!

 Here also the name is only for URL generation.
-We can set the name as,
+We can set the name as.

 [Route("URLPath", Name = "RouteName")]